arXiv/arxiv-docs/mkdocs/docs/help/submit.md

 <span id="guidelines"></span> Submissions to arXiv should be topical and refereeable scientific contributions that follow accepted standards of scholarly communication.

--   We only accept submissions from [registered authors](registerhelp).
-If you are a new user or are submitting to a new category, you may be required to find [endorsements](/help/endorsement).
+-   We only accept submissions from [registered authors](/help/registerhelp.md).
+If you are a new user or are submitting to a new category, you may be required to find [endorsements](/help/endorsement.md).
--   All submissions are subject to a [moderation process](/help/moderation) that verifies material is appropriate and topical.
+-   All submissions are subject to a [moderation process](/help/moderation.md) that verifies material is appropriate and topical.
 Material that contains offensive language, non-scientific content, or is plagiarized may be removed.
--   Authors must grant arXiv.org a [non-exclusive and irrevocable license to distribute](license) or certify that the work is available under another license that conveys these rights.
+-   Authors must grant arXiv.org a [non-exclusive and irrevocable license to distribute](/help/license.md) or certify that the work is available under another license that conveys these rights.
--   Authors must agree to the [submission terms and agreement](policies/submission_agreement) and [Instructions for submission](policies/instructions_for_submission).
+-   Authors must agree to the [submission terms and agreement](/help/policies/submission_agreement.md) and [Instructions for submission](/help/policies/instructions_for_submission.md).

 -   Authors are expected to self-submit.
 Submissions by a third party are accepted under limited conditions.
-See instructions for [third-party submissions](third_party_submission) and [index submissions](submit_index) for conference proceedings.
+See instructions for [third-party submissions](/help/third_party_submission.md) and [index submissions](/help/submit_index.md) for conference proceedings.
--   New submissions received by 14:00 (Eastern Daylight/Standard Time Zone) are generally made [available](/help/versions) at 20:00 (Eastern) but are subject to delays in the moderation process (see the [schedule for details](#availability).)
+-   New submissions received by 14:00 (Eastern Daylight/Standard Time Zone) are generally made [available](/help/versions.md) at 20:00 (Eastern) but are subject to delays in the moderation process (see the [schedule for details](#availability).)

 Submission Preparation
 ====================